|Ticket Type||Ticket Tariff|

 Visitors can enjoy the splendour of Shanklin Chine by day...then wonder at its mystical beauty on summer nights during the Chine Lumierè, when hundreds of lights illuminate the narrow paths, streams and waterfalls held within.
 The Lumierè begins on 26th May, with an increased run of 10pm closings until the last day of September…the longest period of illuminated openings in its history.
 Then, following a short period of closure for maintenance, the Chine reopens between 21st and 29th October, again featuring the Lumierè evenings, with closing times at 8pm.
 During evening openings, the attraction offers a day and evening return ticket which allows for two visits within a seven-day period at very little extra cost to just one single visit.

-Shanklin Chine has a well-stocked gift shop and popular Victorian style tea room, with a newly extended tea garden for 2017.
-Taking a cream tea at the attraction is definitely one of the highlights to any visit, with a special 200th Birthday high afternoon tea available to pre-book this year (details to be found on the website).
+Shanklin Chine has a well-stocked gift shop and popular Victorian style tea room, with a newly extended tea garden.
+Taking a cream tea at the attraction is definitely one of the highlights to any visit.
 There is also a full menu of light lunches and meals prepared to order by the tea room team.

 The attraction also features a special monument to the crack 40 Royal Marine Commando who trained in the Chine in preparation for the Dieppe landings on D-Day in World War II.
 Visitors can also learn about the role of Shanklin Chine during this period- in particular the part played by the Marine Commandos' and the famous PLUTO (Pipeline Under The Ocean) which carried petrol to the Allied troops in France.